 State-run oil marketing companies kept the petrol and diesel rates unchanged for the twelfth straight day on Sunday, December 20.
 In the national capital, the price of petrol remained unchanged at Rs 83.71 per litre, and diesel was constant at Rs 73.87 per litre — the same level as on Saturday, according to Indian Oil Corporation, the country's largest fuel retailer.
 In Mumbai, petrol and diesel rates were Rs 90.34 per litre and Rs 80.51 per litre respectively.
 The fuel prices in Mumbai are the highest among the four metros in the country.
 (Also Read: How To Check Latest Petrol And Diesel Rates In Your City)

-Here are the prices of petrol and diesel (in rupees per litre) in the four metros on October 5:
+Here are the current prices of petrol and diesel (in rupees per litre):

 |Source: Indian Oil|